Tutorial to develop a Spyder plugin#

 return qta.icon("mdi.av-timer", color=ima.MAIN_FG_COLOR)

-From here we can select and copy the name of the icon of our preference.
+From here, as Figure 3 shows, we can select and copy the icon name of our preference.

 # ---- BaseTimerStatus API